oxide-one/haikoo/docs/variables.rst

 **Type:** String

+.. caution:: This is a required variable

 ovirt_engine_endpoint
 ---------------------

 The endpoint of your oVirt engine.
-Must end with ``/ovirt-engine``.

 **Default:** ``NONE``

 **Optional:** No

 **Type:** String

+.. caution:: The endpoint must be defined.

+    If the endpoint does not end with ``/ovirt-engine`` the playbook will fail.

 ovirt_engine_datacenter_name
 ----------------------------